* The grit of Meg Hutchinson, the sweep and scope of Barbara Taylor Bradford - a first class saga.

 Hard hitting and powerful, this gritty tale features an appealing heroine, a dashing hero, and a whole host of intriguing characters ranging from the charming to the downright evil.
 The out-of-the-ordinary North Country setting adds flavour to the plot and the dialogue pulls no punches.
 Catherine King has written a first-rate novel - Maureen Lee

 Catherine King was born in Rotherham, South Yorkshire.
-A search for her roots - her father, grandfather and great-grandfather all worked with coal, steel or iron - and an interest in local industrial history provide inspiration for her stories.
-She is the author of many gritty saga novels, most recently A Sister's Courage.
-This is Catherine's second digital exclusive short story.
-Her first, Stolen Passion, has been a huge hit with her readers and has attracted numerous five-star reviews.
+A search for her roots - her father, grandfather and great-grandfather all worked with coal, steel or iron - and an interest in local industrial history provided inspiration for her stories.
+Catherine wrote ten novels, including A Sister's Courage and Her Mother's Secret.
+Her second novel, Silk and Steel, was shortlisted for the Romantic Novel of the Year award.